TySeddon/joi-skill-photo/README.md

 # joi-skill-photo

 ## Managing Skill Installations
-All of these Mycroft kills Manager (mycroft-msm) commands are executed on the Raspberry Pi
+All of these Mycroft Skills Manager (mycroft-msm) commands are executed on the Raspberry Pi

 ### Install Skill
     cd ~/mycroft-core/bin